MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

     > -   Configure a static non-routable IP address for your environment with no default gateway and no DNS server addresses.
 For example, 1.1.1.1/32.
 This ensures that the capture network adapter can capture the maximum amount of traffic and that the management network adapter is used to send and receive the required network traffic.

 ### Ports
-The following table lists the minimum ports that the ATP Gateway requires configured on the management adapter:
+The following table lists the minimum ports that the ATP Standalone Sensor requires configured on the management adapter:

 |Protocol|Transport|Port|To/From|Direction|
 |------------|-------------|--------|-----------|-------------|